A direct approach to computing the non-interacting kinetic energy functional: Numerical Examples in One Dimension

 \subsubsection{Comparison with Kohn-Sham models}

 We now perform a detailed numerical comparison of the kinetic energies computed using the methods developed in this work and the standard Kohn-Sham model.
 We generate 500, 250, and 100 Kohn-Sham density samples for \( N = 2, 3, 4 \), respectively.
-For each case, different resolutions of the domain discretization (\( n_e \)) and numbers of radial basis functions (\( n_{rbf} \)) are employed to achieve chemical accuracy.
-Figures~\ref{fig:N2}, \ref{fig:N3}, and \ref{fig:N4} demonstrate that the error between the computed kinetic energy and the Kohn sham solution, per electron, remains within chemical accuracy across these samples.
+For each case, different resolutions of the domain discretization (\( n_e \)) and numbers of radial basis functions (\( n_{rbf} \)) are employed to achieve desired accuracy.
+Figures~\ref{fig:N2}, \ref{fig:N3}, and \ref{fig:N4} demonstrate that the error between the computed kinetic energy and the Kohn sham solution, per electron, remains within $1$ kcal/mol across these samples.